 Volunteering Guinea Bissau!
 Go Volunteer Africa, the leading and largest volunteer travel organization welcomes you to Guinea Bissau.
 Guinea-Bissau is a tropical country on West Africa’s Atlantic coast that’s known for national parks and wildlife.
-To register to be a volunteer, or to reserve space on our volunteer team in January 2023, please fill the placement reservation form and submit it.

 Top Reasons to Apply:

 - Make a real difference, this country is REALLY poor